This information is also available in several other langages:

 Report it to the Commerce Commission

-We’re responsible for enforcing the CCCF Act.
-You can call us on 0800 94 3600 or use our complaint form.
+We are responsible for enforcing the CCCF Act.
+You can call us on 0800 94 3600 or use our online complaint form.
 We have a telephone interpreting service available through Language Line if you speak little or no English.

 Report it to the lender’s dispute resolution scheme